davidski/evaluator/README.md

 ### Defining Your Security Domains

 Evaluator needs to know the domains of your security program.
 These are the major buckets by which you subdivide your program, typically including areas such as Physical Security, Strategy, Policy, Business Continuity/Disaster Recover, Technical Security, and so forth.
 Out of the box, Evaluator comes with a demonstration model based upon the [HITRUST CSF](https://hitrustalliance.net/hitrust-csf/).
-If you have a different domain structure (ISO2700x, NIST CSF, COBIT, etc.) then you need to edit the `data\domains.csv` file to include the domain names and the domain IDs, a shorthand abbreviation for the domain, such as POL for the Policy domain.
+If you have a different domain structure (e.g. ISO2700x, NIST CSF, or COBIT) then you need to edit the `data\domains.csv` file to include the domain names and the domain IDs, a shorthand abbreviation for the domain, such as POL for the Policy domain.

 ### Defining Your Controls and Risk Scenarios